 Do you want additional insurance coverage?

 - Valuation coverage is an optional added liability insurance.
-Please discuss this with your moving representative upon contacting HuberWilmot.
+Please discuss this with your moving advocate upon contacting HuberWilmot.

 Are both the origin and destination accessible by our truck(s)?